chazzofalf/picascii/Readme.md

 The shell prompt should reflect that you are in the virtual environment by displaying a `(.venv)` in beginning of the text.

-11. Verify that right python is being used.
-Make sure you use python and not python3.12 from here on out.
+11. Verify that the right Python is being used.
+Make sure you use Python and not python3.12 from here on out.

 Bash: